freenas/vm-templates/centos-7-1511/README.md

 ## Notes:

-This VM contains the basic Centos 7 1511 image.
+This VM template installs a very basic Centos 7 1511 image.